 5x5 Strength Training

-5x5 strength training is great for introducing the fundamentals of weightlifting and locking in consistency.
+Here’s a 12-week training program that is great for introducing the fundamentals of weightlifting and locking in consistency.
 The "5x5" refers to the structure of the program, where you perform 5 sets of 5 repetitions for each exercise.
 The program is built on four days a week, alternating between Workouts A and B with rest days in-between.
-You'll develop strength, muscle mass and overall fitness.

 • Bench Press